8300-Sheriff's Community Aide

 Under supervision of a sworn member or supervising civilian personnel of the Sheriff's Department, assists in maintaining building and area security in assigned work locations, and performs non-law enforcement duties in administration, alternative programs, or the custody division at the Sheriff's Department offices and facilities in San Francisco and San Bruno.

-EXAMPLE OF IMPORTANT AND ESSENTIAL DUTIES: According to Civil Service Commission Rule 9, the duties specified below are representative of the range of duties assigned to this job code and are not intended to be an inclusive list.
+According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.

 1. Monitors walk-through metal detectors and video surveillance equipment in building security assignments.